 For example, some experts hypothesize that asbestos fibers trigger an immune system response.
-This may cause a type of immune cell called a macrophage to come to the site of damage and cause a reaction that leads to fibrosis and hardening of the tissue.
+This may cause a type of immune cell called a macrophage to visit the site of damage, causing a reaction that leads to fibrosis and hardening of the tissue.

-Pleural Plaques vs. Pleural Thickening
+Pleural Plaques versus Pleural Thickening

 Symptoms of Pleural Plaques